metincansiper/factoid-to-biopax-server/README.md

 After completing installation and deployment steps the server will be up and running at "http://localhost:8080/FriesToBiopaxServer".
 You can send a post request to "http://localhost:8080/FactoidToBiopaxServer/ConvertToOwl" to consume the service.

-The service takes fries content as a JSON formatted String, converts it to BioPax format and returns a String to represent it.
+The service takes a String in JSON array format (see Input section below), converts it to BioPax format and returns a String to represent it.

 The following is a sample Node.js client